azone/Tinifimg/README.md

 # Tinifimg
-An TinyPNG client for macOS
+A TinyPNG client for macOS

 ## Requirements
 - macOS 13.0+